-As humanity faces unprecedented environmental challenges, society as a whole is turning to environmentalism and sustainability to decrease its environmental impact.
+As humanity faces unprecedented environmental challenges, society is turning to environmentalism and sustainability to decrease its environmental impact.

 Table of Contents [Hide]

 Being self-sustainable, also called self-sustainability or self-sufficiency, is the ability to support oneself without depending on others.

 In self-sustainable living, nothing is consumed other than what the self-sufficient individual produces.
 The independent individual is enough to fulfill their own needs indefinitely.